Skip to content

 Summarize this article with

 KYB (Know Your Business) is the regulatory process of verifying the identity, legal structure and compliance status of a corporate entity before establishing a business relationship.
-In the UK, this obligation falls under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), as amended, and is supervised by the Financial Conduct Authority (FCA).
+In Australia, this obligation falls under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act), as amended, and is supervised by AUSTRAC.
 While KYC focuses on individual identity verification, KYB addresses the unique challenges of verifying companies, partnerships, trusts and other legal entities that can be used to obscure beneficial ownership and facilitate financial crime.

 This article is provided for informational purposes only and does not constitute legal, financial or regulatory advice.
 Consult a qualified professional for questions relating to your specific situation.